 Whether lounging on the beach watching volleyball and basking in the sun with your favorite drink, or filling your traveling schedule to the maximum with museums, architecture, concerts, dining and shopping, the Tampa Bay Area is sure to please.
 Fresh seafood, nationally recognized steak houses and trendy martini bars keep visitors and locals busy in the evenings.

-The Palm Beaches are the best way to experience Florida, where genuine hospitality is a way of life and breathtaking beauty occurs naturally.
-It is the place to enjoy the time of your life.
-Beautiful beaches stretching 47 miles along the Atlantic Ocean coupled with year-round warm weather attract visitors from around the world, and recreational pursuits are unmatched.
+Discover The Palm Beaches, where genuine hospitality is a way of life and breathtaking beauty occurs naturally.
+Beautiful beaches stretching 47 miles along the Atlantic Ocean, lakes and Everglades coupled with year-round warm weather attract visitors from around the world, and recreational pursuits are unmatched.
+The Palm Beaches are an exciting collection of 15 distinct districts with luxury resorts, boutique and trusted-brand hotels, innovative culinary landscapes, trendy shops and designer boutiques of world-wide fame, and where nightlife thrives year-round.
 Experience captivating culture, awesome outdoor adventure, great golf and exciting entertainment.
-Come alive in The Palm Beaches.
+Come alive in The Palm Beaches with our magical collection of small cities and towns that deliver . . . deliver the BEST way to experience Florida.

 Traverse City’s claim to fame is its position as the largest producer of tart cherries in the United States.
 The Michigan city hosts annual events to celebrate the cherry harvests, which attracts hundreds of thousands of visitors.
 The land is also ripe for Traverse City’s numerous vineyards, which place it among the Midwest’s top centers of wine production.
 After touring the orchards and attending the wine tasting events, head to Traverse City’s freshwater beaches, the National Lakeshore, downhill skiing areas, and verdant forests.